Daniel Kucera: Bishop of Salina

 During his three years in Salina, Kucera established the diocesan Office of Planning, the Bishop's Council for Catholic Education and the Office of Youth Ministries.
-He hired a business manage, and moved the administrative offices to a larger building in Salina.
-Marymount College in Salina became a diocesan institution after the Sisters of St. Joseph of Concordia decided they could no longer manage it.
+He hired a business manager, and moved the administrative offices to a larger building in Salina.
+The diocese took over operation of Marymount College in Salina from the Sisters of St. Joseph of Concordia as they could no longer manage it.
 The college closed in 1989.